quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1
+### A digital image processing company wants to migrate its on-premises monolithic application to the AWS Cloud.
+The company processes

-A digital image processing company wants to migrate its on-premises monolithic application to the AWS Cloud.
-The company processes thousands of images and generates large files as part of the processing workflow.
+thousands of images and generates large files as part of the processing workflow.

 The company needs a solution to manage the growing number of image processing jobs.
 The solution must also reduce the manual tasks in the